Chicken Broccoli Stuffing Casserole

-Chicken and Broccoli Stuffing Casserole is a rich, cheesy comfort dish that's both easy to prepare and satisfying.
+Chicken Broccoli Stuffing Casserole is a rich, cheesy comfort dish that’s both easy to prepare and satisfying.
 Perfect for holiday gatherings or a quick weeknight dinner, every bite is loaded with wholesome chicken, fresh broccoli, cheddar cheese, and mouthwatering stuffing.

 Then, I got more boxes for our apple cranberry walnut stuffing and chicken and stuffing casserole.
 It seems like there were a couple of other recipes in there somewhere, but I can’t think of think right this second.
 You get the picture though, right?